Vivian Carrasco Hosp

 - Co-Author: Family Law and Estate Planning Crossover Issues, University of California, Los Angeles/Continuing Education of the Bar Tax & Estate Planning Conference, May 12, 2012

-Ms. Hosp has also lectured numerous times at Loyola Law School Family Law classes regarding current family law issues.
+Ms. Hosp has also lectured at Loyola Law School Family Law classes regarding current family law issues.

 Ms. Hosp is currently a member of the State Bar of California and the Family Law Section of the Los Angeles County Bar Association and the Beverly Hills Bar Association.